Step 6: OS Deployment and Feature Updates

 Regardless of the deployment type you choose, you’ll want to make sure it’s as automated as possible for predictability and repeatability.
 Microsoft offers two solutions to automate OS deployment using automated task sequences:

 System Center Configuration Manager (ConfigMgr) provides built-in operating system deployment capabilities to complement its capabilities for software distribution and software update management.
 ConfigMgr is widely used by organizations of all sizes and supports all four Windows deployment types.
 Optionally, you can integrate ConfigMgr with Microsoft Intune to add additional capabilities for deployment and device management.

 And one other popular deployment option is the free Microsoft Deployment Toolkit (MDT) which is typically used by small and medium sized organizations for OS deployment.
 This requires very little infrastructure.
 MDT integrates with Windows Deployment Services (WDS) for network boot.
 It supports all four deployment types as well as installation of applications, drivers, and settings.
 And of course, MDT can even be integrated with Configuration Manager.

 A new option with Windows 10 is to configure new PCs as part of your hardware refresh cycle using Windows Autopilot.
-Here you can work with supporting hardware vendors to customize the default Windows setup experience – for example by eliminating options presented to users, like Licensing Agreements or telemetry settings.
+Here you can work with supporting hardware vendors to customize the default Windows setup experience – for example by eliminating options presented to users, like Licensing Agreements or diagnostic data settings.